dhis2-metadata/ENTO_BSM/docs/ento_bsm_larv-design.md

 ### Program Rules

 The tracker is equipped with a number of program rules that help the logical flow of the metadata.
-The full list of PRs is available in the [Metadata Reference File](resources/larviciding_referece-en.xsls).
+The full list of PRs is available in the metadata reference file.

 ### Analytics

 ### Program Indicators

-There are a number of predefined PIs already configured in the [Metadata Reference File](resources/larviciding_referece-en.xsls).
+There are a number of predefined PIs already configured in the metadata reference file.
 The list of PIs can be expanded depending on local analytic needs.

 ### Visualizations